How to Estimate Software Development: Factors, Roadblocks, and Success Tips

 Imagine what our life would be like if we all followed the flow and never planned ahead.
 This would be a world of chaos where decisions are made on the fly, and nobody quite knows what outcomes to expect.
 Now, apply this scenario to the world of software development, and you have a recipe for projects that go over budget, are overdue, and fail to deliver.

 How many IT projects do you think fail due to poor estimates?
 We bet you’d be surprised to know that this number is as high as 70%.
 These statistics don’t look inspiring but don’t be discouraged.
-Once you master the art of estimating software development costs, time, and effort required to get the project up and running, you’ll set yourself up for success.
+Once you master the art of estimating the cost, time, and effort of software development, you’ll set yourself up for success.

 What Is Estimation in Software Development?